yul154/Computer-Science-Learning/Java tutorials points/Collections Framework.md

 ---
 # Map Interface
-> Element that maps keys to values.
+> An object that maps keys to values.

 * A map cannot contain duplicate keys, each key can map to at most one value.
 * It is not permissible for a map to contain itself as a key.
 While it is permissible for a map to contain itself as a value